reactjs/react.dev/src/content/reference/react/useTransition.md

 ### Preventing unwanted loading indicators {/*preventing-unwanted-loading-indicators*/}

-In this example, the `PostsTab` component fetches some data using a [Suspense-enabled](/reference/react/Suspense) data source.
+In this example, the `PostsTab` component fetches some data using [use](/reference/react/use).
 When you click the "Posts" tab, the `PostsTab` component *suspends*, causing the closest loading fallback to appear:

 <Sandpack>